Zylon/Tools/README.md

 #Custom Reactions tool for NadekoBot
 Another tool that'll let you add custom reactions trough a window, the program can either be placed inside `NadekoBot.v*.**\data` (where the config.json file is located).
 Or somewhere else, and it will ask you about the position of the `config.json` file.

-#Installer for NadekoBot
-I'm trying to make an installer for Nadeko, It's currently capable of:
-*Installing NadekoBot
-*Ask for credentials to automatically make the `credentials.json` file so you don't have to manually do that

-It's downsides:
-*Do **NOT** click wildly on other screens, just listen to some music or pay some more attention to your background while the installation is happening
-*Do **NOT** type!
-I am sorry for this, but right now there is a slight chance you time your keypress with a prompt and may interupt or cancel the progress and crash the script.

-Simply put, Just patiently wait for the install to be done, once it says "Succesfully installed NadekoBot" you're free to click and type all you want.

-###Heads up
-If you are gonna try this installer, don't do other stuff like typing or actively changing window focus as this will result in the script crashing and not moving forward.

 #Counter
 This is a mostly useless tool, it will run 1.000.000.000 loops and return you the time spend doing this.